 004. Svet Gregor doktora

-Comment: This song is a carol dedicated to collecting gifts for a teacher oreducator.
+Comment: This song is a carol dedicated to collecting gifts for teachers.
 Teachers were mostly organists and cantors as well and until 1910 their payment in the Hungarian part of the Habsburg Monarchy was primarily based on the gifts of individuals.
 This song was translated from Hungarian and was published in its entirety by Jožef Košič in 1845 in the book Zobriszani Szloven i Szlovenka med Műrov in Rábov (The Educated Slovene Man and Woman between the Mura and Rába).
-Its message invites children to school and at the same time provides a justification of the meaning of schooling.
+The text invites children to school and at the same time provides a justification of schooling.
 With the institutionalization of school, the carolling tradition on St. Gregory’s Day was passed on to students: gifts were collected on the teacher’s behalf, by two of the best students.
-Notation is not published in the book.

 Transcription is not published in the Collection.